ralna/GALAHAD/doc/Julia/rst-dir/llst_functions.rst

 	*
 		- m

-		- is a scalar variable of type Int32 that holds the number of residuals, i.e., the number of rows of :math:`A`. m must be positive.
+		- is a scalar variable of type Int32 that holds the number of residuals, i.e., the number of rows of $A$. m must be positive.

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of variables, i.e., the number of columns of :math:`A`. n must be positive.
+		- is a scalar variable of type Int32 that holds the number of variables, i.e., the number of columns of $A$. n must be positive.

 	*
 		- A_type

-		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the constraint Jacobian, :math:`A` if any.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the constraint Jacobian, $A$ if any.
 It should be one of 'coordinate', 'sparse_by_rows' or 'dense'; lower or upper case variants are allowed.

 	*
 		- A_ne

-		- is a scalar variable of type Int32 that holds the number of entries in :math:`A`, if used, in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type Int32 that holds the number of entries in $A$, if used, in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- A_row

-		- is a one-dimensional array of size A_ne and type Int32 that holds the row indices of :math:`A` in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size A_ne and type Int32 that holds the row indices of $A$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes, and in this case can be NULL.

 	*
 		- A_col

-		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of :math:`A` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense or diagonal storage schemes are used, and in this case can be NULL.

 	*
 		- A_ptr

-		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of :math:`A`, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of $A$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 .. index:: pair: function; llst_import_scaling
 .. _doxid-galahad__llst_8h_1a42d56aec0cdf37373e5a50b13b4c374f: